connorskees/connorskees.github.io/content/avx-png-filter.md

 }
 ```

 So instead of loading, adding, and storing one byte at a time, we can operate on 4 bytes at a time.
-Let's benchmark this implementation to see how much better it is.
+Let's benchmark this implementation to see how it performs.

 ```rust
 #[bench]